mhinz/vim-galore/README.md

 #### Change cursor style dependent on mode

 I like to use a block cursor in normal mode, i-beam cursor in insert mode, and underline cursor in replace mode.
-Also when using tmux in the middle.

 ```vim
 if empty($TMUX)